The SWCP Photographer of the Year 2021 competition will be back soon, and this year our theme will be all about exploration.

 - “Water is a notoriously tricky subject, but Lee balanced things perfectly - freezing the birds in flight yet allowing the power and pace of the waves to come through.”
 Ben McConnon

 We would like to extend our thanks to the 2020 judging panel: Quintin Lake, Clare James and Ben McConnon.
-Along with our friends over at Finisterre who provided a fantastic £500 voucher.

 Read more from the judges